Skip to content

 But this does not guarantee 100% reliability.

-For third-party packages to be installed or upgraded without restarting DataFlux Func, the following conditions must be met:
+For third-party packages to be installed or upgraded normally without restarting DataFlux Func, the following conditions must be met:

 2. Case Study: numpy

-Then, you may encounter the following issues:
+Then, you may encounter the following types of failures:

 2.1 numpy Cannot Be Imported